mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 Melna apologized, "I'm sorry.
 He is my jundman, and I was hoping that you might have..."
 She paused.
 Hearing herself say it out loud made her realize how ridiculous her question must have been.

-"I have no memories," thi said, beginning to cry, "I only know that I woke up yesterday on this ship, in this satchel.
+"I have no memories," thi said, beginning to cry, "I only know that I woke up yesterday on this ship, in this itchy bag.
 I was blind and had a terrible headache.
 I met a man named Ramne who was... quite unhappy when I first met him...
 We went into a town of some sort... at least I think we did?
 But now I've met you."

 "Are you injured?"
 Melna asked, recalling the wound on hae head.